You are here:

 Ronald Sulistyanto, Chairman of the Indonesian Bauxite and Iron Ore Entrepreneurs Association (APB3I), highlighted struggles in securing investments for alumina plant projects, leading to production cuts and halts.
 However, there's hope for a policy relaxation to alleviate the situation.

-Efforts are underway to enhance alumina production capacity, with the government pushing for the expedited completion of eight alumina plants under construction.
+Efforts are underway to boost alumina production, reinforcing Indonesia's diverse range of energy commodities to address the surplus.
 These plants aim to consume surplus bauxite and produce approximately 8.5 million tons of alumina.

 The government projects a surplus of 13.86 million tons of unsold bauxite domestically in 2024, reflecting operational challenges for many mining companies.
 Slow approval processes for mining plans exacerbate the issue, hindering operations and raw material supply to alumina factories.